Siemens-Healthineers/K2s/addons/storage/ceph/README.md

-1. **configures the SMB CSI driver first** by applying the existing SMB CSI manifests ([`../smb/manifests/windows`](../smb/manifests/windows), which include the Linux base plus the Windows HostProcess node DaemonSet) into the `storage-smb` namespace and waiting for the controller and node pods to become `Ready`,
+1. **configures the SMB CSI driver first** by applying the existing SMB CSI manifests ([`../smb/manifests/windows`](../smb/manifests/windows), which include the Linux base plus the Windows HostProcess node DaemonSet) into the `smb.namespace` namespace (default `storage-smb-ceph`) and waiting for the controller and node pods to become `Ready`,
 2. **configures the Ceph `mgr/smb` module** on the already-running Ceph cluster by dispatching to [`scripts/linux/debian/New-CephSmbCluster.ps1`](scripts/linux/debian/New-CephSmbCluster.ps1), which